| Service Information | 12-1 |

 WARNING

-Install the brake disc onto the wheel hub with the minimum
+Install the brake disc onto the wheel hub with the minimum thickness marking (MIN TH 4.0 mm) facing out.

 Clean and apply locking agent to the mounting bolt threads.

-Tighten the bolts to the specified torque in a crisscross pattern
+Tighten the bolts to the specified torque in a crisscross pattern in 2 or 3 steps.

-TORQUE: 40 N.m (4.0 kg-m, 29 ft-lb)
+TORQUE: 40 N•m (4.0 kg-m, 29 ft-lb)

 WARNING

-the retainer into the wheel hub, aligning the tangs with the
+Coat the speedometer gear retainer with clean grease and install the retainer into the wheel hub, aligning the tangs with the slots in the hub.

-Apply clean grease to the dust seal lip and install the dust
+Apply clean grease to the dust seal lip and install the dust seal over the gear retainer.

-Fill the speedometer gear box with clean grease and install
+Fill the speedometer gear box with clean grease and install the drive gear.

 Install the speedometer gear box into the wheel hub.

-Apply clean grease to the right dust seal lip and install the seal
+Apply clean grease to the right dust seal lip and install the seal into the wheel.

 Install the side collar.